Lincolnshire Wolds: Geography

 The Wolds provide views across the flat Fens and salt marshes of Lindsey and Holland: it is possible, from various points on the Wolds, to see all of the larger structures in the north and east of the county: the Belmont mast, Boston Stump, Grimsby Dock Tower, the Humber Bridge, Lincoln Cathedral, St James' Church in Louth (known locally as the 'Cathedral of the Wolds', though it holds only parish church status), the radar station near Normanby, Tattershall Castle and the wind turbines on the coast near Mablethorpe.

 Waterways

-Area of Outstanding Natural Beauty
+National Landscape

-The Lincolnshire Wolds were designated an Area of Outstanding Natural Beauty (AONB) in 1973, and are managed as such by the Lincolnshire Wolds Countryside Service.
+The Lincolnshire Wolds were designated an Area of Outstanding Natural Beauty (AONB) in 1973, and adopted the "National Landscape" branding in 2023.
+The Wolds AONB covers 560 square kilometres, and is managed by the Lincolnshire Wolds Countryside Service.

-The Wolds AONB covers 560 square kilometres, while the Countryside Service recognises a wider Lincolnshire Wolds Character/Natural Area which incorporates the AONB and the neighbouring areas of the (geographical) Wolds to the north and south.

 The Wolds AONB cuts across the council boundaries of Lincolnshire County Council, East Lindsey District Council, West Lindsey District Council and North East Lincolnshire Council.
 The boundaries of the AONB are marked by tourist signs incorporating stylized hills and trees, placed on roads leading into the area.